-To assign a priority level to a device, drag the device card from the All Devices list over an empty slot and release the mouse button.
+To assign a priority level to a device, drag the device card from the Connected Clients list over an empty slot and release the mouse button.
 The card will remain in the slot.
-If you want to remove a priority assignment from a device and return it to the All Devices list, click the cross icon in the top right of the device card.
+If you want to remove a priority assignment from a device and return it to the Connected Clients list, click the cross icon in the top right corner of the device card.